veselink1/js-intro/INTRODUCTION.md

 function myFunc(a, b) {
     return a + b;
 }
-var resultA = myFunc(1, 2);
+let resultA = myFunc(1, 2);
-var resultB = myFunc(5, 10);
+let resultB = myFunc(5, 10);
 ```
 Functions are reusable, discrete blocks of code that can optionally have arguments and a return value.
-The argument list of functions does not need to be prepended by the `var` keyword.
+The argument list of functions does not need to be prepended by a variable declaration keyword (`var`, `let`, `const`).

 ## The `document` object
 The `document` object is accessible by the global `document` variable.
 The `document` object provides access to the current page's Document Object Model (DOM) - the representation of the webpage in JavaScript.